13 children in the U.S. are diagnosed with a brain tumor every day.

 Each has their own special story.
 Here are some of the children who have been featured through Winning With Wyatt events and activities.

-Sophie is a compassionate and caring sixteen-year-old who loves helping others, going to the beach, spending time with friends and family, and cheering on the Chicago Cubs.
+Sophie is compassionate, caring and loves helping others, going to the beach, spending time with friends and family, and cheering on the Chicago Cubs.
 In January 2006, when Sophie was eighteen months old, she was diagnosed with a brain tumor on her optic nerve which led to an additional diagnosis of Neurofibromatosis 1 – a genetic neurological disorder that developed through a mutation of her genes during childbirth.
 A week after she turned two she began chemotherapy to shrink her inoperable brain tumor.
 Over nearly two years, and after 52 sessions of chemotherapy, Sophie was deemed cancer-free.
 Although Sophie will continue to need MRIs, their frequency has diminished.

 Jack found his true calling at an early age – he loved to make people laugh.
 His sister once said that she didn’t believe there was a day when Jack did not make a joke.
 Jack was diagnosed with a medullablastoma in January 2008 at the age of eleven.
 Three days later, he had surgery.
 His treatment plan included six weeks of daily radiation, inpatient and outpatient chemotherapy treatments over fifteen months and physical therapy to help counteract the effects of treatment on his balance and strength.
 Jack was in remission for five years.
 His cancer re-surfaced in 2014.
 He underwent more chemotherapy, multiple hospitalizations, and prepared for a stem cell transplant, which was cancelled when it became apparent that his tumor was not responding to treatment.
 Jack passed away on September 18, 2014, three months after graduating from high school.